 The hostel has developed a global community of hundreds of people who know each other.
 Some now live in Plakias, others visit every year, some for several months.
 This is due to the efforts of the English manager, Chris.
 I now rent my own apartment in Plakias, but you can still find me every evening in the hostel.
 If you want to meet me, just as for Jorgy at the hostel!
-The hostel will be open from the 28th March in 2009, and will remain open until the end of October.
+Unfortunately the manager Chris is not there anymore, but the new hostel-manager Uli from Germany is also doing a great job.
+The hostel opened 29th March in 2017, and will remain open until the end of October.
 You can book Plakias Hostel here.

 If people ask me in Plakias for a nice and cheap hotel, I recommend Hotel Sophia and / or Hotel Livikon.
 The Sophia is in a quite side street, the Livikon in the main street along the beach.
 Better and a bit more expensive is the very good Alianthos Garden Hotel.